strbrgr/jochen/content/posts/road-to-512k.md

 ## Getting my build under 10kb

-To get to <10kB I need to prioritize.
+To get to <10kB I needed to prioritize.
 Yes, 70kB of JavaScript are unnecessary for a static website.
 Yes, 46kB for fonts can't be part of the final build either.
 I decided to dump both SvelteKit and fonts.

 Dumping JavaScript left me with bare CSS and HTML, which are exactly the right tool for my simple project.
 To make my life easier but without falling back into the trap of a Frontend framework, I chose 11ty, a static site generator (SSG) allowing me to write most of my website content in Markdown and being able to use a templating language like nunjucks.
 Setup was easy and I was productive sooner compared to other SSG alternatives.

+Removing special fonts reduced the build by another 1/3 for each (uncached) request.
+The font-sets that I defined are the following and should :

+- Regular Text: `Optima, Candara, "Noto Sans", source-sans-pro, sans-serif;`
+- Code Blocks: `Menlo, Monaco, "Andale Mono", "lucida console", "Courier New", monospace;`

 I saved another couple kB's by using an emoji as favicon instead of creating one that takes up additional space.
 My website is hosted on GitHub with an automatic deploy pipeline.
 Access from within North America should be fast.

 As of now, 07/27/224, transferred size via [Cloudflare](https://radar.cloudflare.com/scan/63f2b9d8-c74b-47f2-b5cd-7c62dea67755/network) shows the following:
 | URL | Size |